Jie1995tbc/CS523-project/README.md

 ## Project Goal

-### Use the Grad-CAM method to apply on different CNN models.
-Find out which network is effected when use the grad-CAM to localize.
+### Use the Grad-CAM and Grad-CAM++ method to apply on different CNN models.
+Find out which network is the most class-discrimitive  when use the grad-CAM to localize.
+We can observe the localize region to have an "visual explanation".
+#### Example:
 - Single object
 - Multi-object